GOAL: Explore the potential themes that are coming through.

 It’s what the protagonist and antagonist’s conflict is about.
-They have a different opinion about “Theme”.
+They have different opinions about “Theme.”

 III/ DESIGN PRINCIPLE

 The design principle helps us narrow down what the story is about.
-While the Theme is broad, the moral conflict help us getting one layer down, the Design Principle really makes it very directed in how we are tacking the theme.
+While the Theme is broad, the moral conflict helps us get one layer down; the Design Principle really directs how we tackle the theme.

-I believe it’s important to not have judgement of right and wrong at this point.
-If within your theme you already decide what is right, then the story will be one note or expected.
+I believe it’s essential not to have the judgment of right and wrong at this point.
+If, within your theme, you already decided what is right, then the story will be one note or expected.
 The antagonist shouldn’t just be in the wrong from the beginning.
-He should aspire to the same goal than the protagonist but using the (morally) wrong way. (morally, depending on the world vision of the author, us).
+He should aspire to the same goal as the protagonist but use the (morally) wrong way. (morally, depending on the author’s world vision).

 - How are we going to talk about the Moral Conflict?